Matthew Wright's Publications

 I wrote and maintain a set of freely-available

-objects that support SDIF within the Max/MSP environment
+objects that support SDIF within the Max/MSP environment.
+This paper describes

 the design and use of these objects and some simple Max/MSP applications that